Spend for Profit, Discount for Profit, Cut back or Train for Profit?

 Staff selection and training staff might seem an obvious course to take and it is often presumed this is a natural process and second nature to those involved.

-The reality is that far too many companies for a variety of reasons just do not recognise the problems, let alone setting about the right course of actions to make changes for improvement.
+The reality is that far too many companies for a variety of reasons just do not recognise the problems, let alone set about the right course of actions to make changes for improvement.

 It all sounds plausible and is possibly a contributing factor but companies must look for success in what sounds a contradictory fashion, that is; look outside of the box for opportunities and look inwards for efficiency.

-Seeing opportunities is not the easiest thing to teach and one can only guide an individual to think harder about the possibilities for opportunities and perhaps sharing judgement with others.
+Seeing opportunities is not the easiest thing to teach and one can only guide an individual to think harder about the possibilities for opportunities and perhaps sharing judgment with others.

 The realization of employees as to their own value, the contribution that they make and being exposed to the bigger picture on an incremental basis through structured training, mentoring and experience turns them from employees into assets, but their value is enhanced significantly by recognition of that value and its further development by senior management and a company ethos which supports and encourages staff engagement.